 Being part of a fraternity my first year not only engaged me in a dynamic variety of conversations, activities, and opportunities, but it also provided me with a strong support system in the transition to college life.
 Finding a comfort zone on campus is a crucial part of the first year experience, and it was assuring to know that I always had a community of great guys that would be there for me through highs and lows.
 As an out-of- state student, Greek Life really plugged me into the Carolina community, by helping me make friends and build alumni relationships that will last a lifetime.
 Now, whenever I walk into my fraternity house, I find someone who’s ready to join me in whatever endeavor I’m pursing—whether it’s going to a UNC Lacrosse game, studying for a final in Davis library, sitting in on an interesting campus lecture, or driving to the mountains for a weekend hiking trip.
 Looking back at my decision to go Greek, I realize that it did more than just enhance my Carolina experience; it made me into a better man, and that’s something that I will carry with me for the rest of my life.Morgan Pergande: Phi Gam

 Brandon Wacaser is a Junior from Cary, NC majoring in Business on a Pre-Med track and a member of Phi Gamma Delta.
-As the President of the Interfraternity Council, Sebastian oversees the operations of the council, its budget, and the independent agencies that operate therein.
+As the President of the Interfraternity Council, Brandon oversees the operations of the council, its budget, and the independent agencies that operate therein.

 Vice President of Internal Affairs

 Coleman Johnson is a Junior from Waxhaw, NC double majoring in Statistics and Economics and a member of Delta Upsilon.
-As Vice President of Internal Operations, Owen handles chapter relations and organizational strategies while serving as second in command over the Council.
+As Vice President of Internal Affairs, Coleman handles chapter relations and organizational strategies while serving as second in command over the Council.